-- A meeting script to use when talking to MPs, which includes in-depth explanations of our three main priorities for Arts Day
+- A meeting script that you can edit and use when talking to MPs, which includes in-depth explanations of our requests for Arts Day:

-- A document to leave behind once the meeting is over
+- The Coalition messages for Arts Day 2018, a document to leave behind once the meeting is over:

 - The Canada Council for the Arts’ list of grant recipients by riding

 - A link to the Government of Canada website to identify recipients of Canadian Heritage arts programs in MPs’ ridings you will meet